Dragonmystic707/exalted-reincarnated/docs/System/Powers.md

 intention.
 However, this does mean that I should put its Mote and Impulse cost up at a higher level than normal.

-### Judging Costs

-#### Damage/Accuracy

-+1 Base Damage is roughly equivalent to +2 Dice Accuracy.
-To make things easier on us, I will frame things primarily in +X Damage.

-#### Standard Attacks

-The Base Ability *Push the Attack* pins +1 dmg per 2 Impulse.
-With the Recovery Ability, an Impulse is worth 2 Peripheral Motes.
-This means that pricing the mote cost for +1 dmg should never be at or more than 4 Motes, or 2 Impulse--it would be a worthless charm.
-The following pricing is suggested:

-1. 1 Impulse for +1Dmg/+2Dice

-2. 2 Motes for +1Dmg/+2Dice.

-3. 3 Motes for (+Essence Dice)

-4. 4 Motes for (+Essence Damage), 1 impulse

-#### Flurry Attacks

-The total amount of damage should be considerably lower for Flurry attacks--which are typically about clearing Lesser Foes from the battlefield.
-Since this attack hits multiple targets, the Mote and Impulse cost should double from a Standard Attack.
-As well, the total amount granted should be capped, typically at (Essence).

--   **Cost:** 2 Impulse for +1Dmg/+2Dice

--   **Cost:** 4 Motes for +1Dmg/+2Dice

-#### Unsoakable/Undodgeable

-Remember, **an attack must have a counter**.
-Typically this means it cannot *both* be unsoakable *and* undodgeable.
-These effects should typically be around Essence 3, and no earlier than Essence 2.

-These effects must *always* have an Impulse cost.

 ### Iterate/Edit

 I have lied a bit to you with this Example: I have given the impression